Nashville Drug Crime Lawyer

 With such serious consequences on the line, it is of utmost importance that we build a compelling criminal defense to present in court.
 Most frequently, we can argue that law enforcement had no probable cause to search your home, person, or vehicle in the first place.
 This is known as an unlawful search and seizure.

 An alternative defense we could utilize might include proving that the drugs in question weren’t yours, as the prosecutor will need to prove beyond a reasonable doubt that they were.

 Our job will be to provide the judge and jury with a reasonable explanation, other than your guilt, as to how and why the events in question transpired.
 By reviewing the details of your case, your lawyer will be able to ascertain which defensive strategy will yield the best outcome for your future.

 Nashville Drug Crime FAQ

 Whether this is your first time being arrested on a drug charge or you are a habitual offender, you are probably concerned with what’s going to happen next in your drug case.

 With this in mind, below we have provided the answers to some of the questions we are most frequently asked by our clients facing drug charges.
 Additional questions can be answered when you reach out to our firm to further discuss the details of your Nashville case with our highly qualified drug crime lawyers.

 How much will it cost to hire a drug attorney?

 The amount will vary based on the crime you’ve been charged with and how much research the simple possession lawyer needs to perform for your case.
 Once you complete your free case evaluation, you’ll have a better idea of how much it will cost to work with one of our distinguished attorneys.

-Should I bother fighting a misdemeanor if my record can just be expunged?
+Should I bother fighting a misdemeanor drug charge if my record can just be expunged?